LizAinslie/dotfiles/README.md

 | `dmenu`               | Launcher                                  |
 | `xclip`               | For manipulating the clipboard            |

-### Neofetch
-Pretty system information with distro art or images.
-To install, run `pacman -S neofetch`.

-### Spectacle
-My preferred screenshot tool.
-To install, run `pacman -S spectacle`.
-I use a custom wrapper script to upload resulting screenshots to an image host, which has not been included in this repo as it is specialized for a private host.

 ## License
 This code is licensed under the [MIT License](LICENSE), Copyright 2022 Elizabeth Hazel Ainslie.